MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-flex-container.md

 ## Edit a flex container

-After a flex container control is added, select the flex container control to open the properties bar to configure your flex properties.
+After a flex container is added, select the flex container control to open the properties bar to configure your flex properties.

 ### Flex properties